 - Type: Rookie detective with a chip on her shoulder.
 Look: Leather jacket over dark t-shirt.
 Simple makeup, hair back in low ponytail.

 - Type: Vixen with a dark secret.
 Look: Low cut wrap dress.
 Glamorous makeup, hair down and curled.

 Men can get just as specific with their fashion choices, and they also have the added option of facial hair.
 Shaving in the middle of a session can be a great way to change up your look.
 Don't be afraid to come in with a full beard, do a look or two like that, then buzz down to a stubble for a look, then shave for another look.

 Check out my client Tonja below, who did a great job of choosing specific looks that show off her different types:

-And I'll leave you with one more thought: for women, hiring a makeup artist is a huge help.
+And I'll leave you with one more thought: hiring a makeup artist is a huge help, especially for women.
 I know it's not in everyone's budget, but as you can imagine with step three, they can be instrumental in helping you during your shoot.

 Feel free to contact me with any questions about the above!
 I'm always happy to chat.